 Vervet monkeys are the most common and are difficult to miss all over East Africa.
-Moving in enormous troops they are daring thieves, cheeky travellers, and full of charm.
+Moving in enormous troops, they are daring thieves, cheeky travelers, and full of charm.

 Many other monkey species exist.
 Often they are endemic to a particular area, such as a part of the Congo Basin or West Africa.